deprimus/Tale/SETUP.md

 Open your Unity project and make sure you have the Tale source code handy.
 The setup steps are as follows:

-### Copy the Tale scripts
+### 1. Copy the Tale scripts

 In your project, if the `Assets/Scripts` directory doesn't exist, create it.
 Inside it, create another directory named `Tale`.

 Go to the Tale source code, navigate inside the `src` folder, and copy everything to the `Assets/Scripts/Tale` folder.
 This path is not imposed, but recommended.

-You know you did everything right if the `Tale` looks something like this:
+You know you did everything right if the `Tale` directory looks something like this:

 <p align="center">
   <img src="public/setup/tale_dir.png" alt="The Tale directory">